telegraphic/Oxford-LyX-Thesis-Template/README.md

 ## Frequently Asked Questions

+#### Q. How do I know if I installed the document class correctly?
+The 'litmus test' is simply going to Document -> Settings -> Document Class and seeing that ociamthesis-lyx is available for selection.

 #### Q. How do I change the logo on the titlepage to my university?
 A. First, get a copy of your logo in PDF format, preferably square, and put it into titlepage/mylogo.pdf.
 Then, go into Document > settings > Latex preamble and change the line:
     ```